 John Pearce Memorial Lecture:10th September, Glasgow

-Delegates of both the Academic Symposium and Zero Waste & Zero Carbon Symposium are invited to a civic reception at Glasgow City Chambers, hosted by the Lord Provost of Glasgow, for Glasgow Caledonian University’s annual John Pearce Memorial Lecture.
+Delegates of both the Academic Symposium and Zero Waste & Zero Carbon Symposium are invited to the John Pearce Memorial Lecture at Glasgow Caledonian University from 6.30-7.30pm.
+Delegates are then invited to take a short walk to Glasgow City Chambers for a civic reception, hosted by the Lord Provost of Glasgow.
 Delegates of these events can register their attendance at the time of booking.
 This event gives them the opportunity to hear from Baroness Glenys Thornton and network with some local social enterprises in Glasgow and further afield.

 Evening event at The Experience: 11th September, Glasgow